-International Day of Peace 2019: Current Theme, History and Significance
+International Day of Peace 2020: Current Theme, History, Significance and Key Facts

 UN Is convening a Climate Action Summit on 23 September with some concrete and realistic plans to accelerate the action to implement the Paris Agreement.
 The main focus of the Summit is on the heart problem, sectors that create most emissions and the area where building resilience could make the biggest difference.